-The Radio JOVE 2.0 Radio Telescope Kit contains the following items: SDRplay model RSP1A radio, a dual-dipole radio antenna, cables and connectors, and Radio-Sky Spectrograph (RSS) computer software to display and record the data.
+The Radio JOVE 2.1 Radio Telescope Kit contains the following items: SDRplay model RSP1B radio, a dual-dipole radio antenna, cables and connectors, and SDR Console, SDRc2RSS, and Radio-Sky Spectrograph (RSS) computer software to display and record the data.

 This SDR receiver, the accompanying Radio-Sky Spectrograph (RSS) software, and the radio antenna, are designed to operate over an 8 MHz wide range of frequencies centered on 20 MHz.
 This frequency range is optimum for detecting Jupiter decametric radio signals, and is excellent for detecting solar radio emissions, the galactic background from the Milky Way, and natural and artificial Earth-based radio emissions.